BartRoels/FomeZ.github.io/_posts/2020-04-21-EverythingYouNeedtoKnowOnWVD.md

 image: /img/WVD-Logo.jpg
 published: true
 ---
-I have tried to consolidate a lot of content available online to learn and to operate Windows Virtual Desktop.
+I have tried to consolidate a lot of content available online to learn and to operate Windows Virtual Desktop in Azure.
 I try to update the list from time to time.

 ###  Relevant exams